udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 In this Task, you will create a new Management Group, and move a subscription into this Management Group.
 We'll later assign Azure Policy using the Management Group scope, so that it applies automatically to all subscriptions under that scope.

-Note: We'll use our own Management Group, if you have permissions you could also use the Tenant Root Management Group.
+>**Note**: We'll use our own Management Group, if you have permissions you could also use the Tenant Root Management Group.

 1. Launch the Azure Management Portal, and navigate to **Management Groups** under **All services**:

     ![Portal screenshot showing All Service \> Management Groups click sequence](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image4.png "Create Management Group click path")

 2. Select **New management group**, then fill in the management group ID and display name (we'll use 'ERC' as the management group ID).
-Leave the Parent group blank (so our new group will sit under the Tenant Root Management Group), and select **Save**
+Leave the Parent group blank (so our new group will sit under the Tenant Root Management Group), and select **Save**.

     ![Azure portal screenshot, showing New Management Group, then the group ID and name being filled in.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image5.png "Create Management Group blade")